salza323/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+In the return statement. "name' references a parameter in the outer scope.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The sentence with "Dan" will remain the same, but the number that is returned would chamge.

 c.
 What is the lexical scope of `newRoll`?

+newRoll is bound to the return function since it is the inner most child.

 ### Task 2c - Exit Ticket